 Paimpol-Brehat Tidal Farm, France

-Paimpol-Brehat Tidal Farm is being constructed off the coast of Paimpol-Brehat in North Brittany, France.
-It is set to become the largest tidal array in the world once all its four turbines are operational in 2012.
-The power generated from the farm will be capable of serving 4,000 households.
+The Paimpol-Brehat Tidal Farm was constructed off the coast of Paimpol-Brehat in North Brittany, France.
+It is the first grid-connected tidal array in the world.
+The power generated from the farm is capable of serving 4,000 households.

 The idea to build the facility was first brought up by Electricite de France (EDF) in 2004, after France formally banned coal mining.
 Construction work at the tidal farm began in 2008.
-Sea testing of the first turbine has been completed and construction of the other three turbines is in progress.
+Sea testing of the two turbines was completed in 2014.
+The installation of two turbines was completed by May 2016.

-The cost of constructing the offshore tidal farm is estimated at €40m ($49m).
-The project is expected to provide employment opportunities for the neighbouring areas.
+The cost of constructing the offshore tidal farm is €40m ($49m).
+The project provides employment opportunities for the neighbouring areas.